ToonVanEyck/OpenFlap/.devcontainer/README.md

 ## Using git in your container

-Vscode shoud automatically forward your git & ssh credentials if your ssh-agent is running.
+Vscode should automatically forward your git & ssh credentials if your ssh-agent is running.
 Otherwise [check this](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials).